-As a builder, you may often find yourself in situations where you need to make temporary adjustments to care for loved ones or to get an endeavor started.
+As a natural builder, you may often find yourself in situations where you need to make temporary adjustments to care for loved ones or to accomplish an endeavor.
 Whatever it may be, your willingness to do so is because you have a servant’s heart.

-It can be difficult at times, especially when there is an unexpected need or you feel unprepared, however, that is why you must use the same wisdom and strategy God gave Nehemiah to properly prepare, plan, and execute each of our leaps.
+It can be difficult at times, especially when there is an unexpected need or you feel unprepared, however, that is why you must use the same wisdom and strategy God gave Nehemiah that helped him properly prepare, plan, and execute his leap, to take your own.